Table of Contents

 - While giant ones could have one clove

-You can give them the amount twice a day for effective and faster results.
+You can give them the amount once a day.
 But, consulting your vet is also essential to ensure your dog's safety.

 5. Cloves Oil

-Every day, you can give one clove for every 10 pounds of your dog's weight, and you can put it in their food.
+Every day, you can give one clove for every 10 pounds of your dog's weight.

 6. Pumpkin seed

-You can give your canines a ¼ teaspoon of ground fresh pumpkin seed together with their meal.
-But, the amount also depends on their size.
+You can give your canines ¼ teaspoon of ground fresh pumpkin seed mixed with their meal.

 7. Apple Cider Vinegar